nginxinc/nginx-amplify-doc/content/install-manage-nginx-agent/configuring-agent.md

 weight: 300
 toc: true
 tags: ["docs"]
-docs: "DOCS-967"
 ---

-NGINX Amplify Agent keeps its configuration in `/etc/amplify-agent/agent.conf`.
-The agent configuration is a text-based file.
+NGINX Agent keeps its configuration in `/etc/nginx-agent/nginx-agent.conf`.
+The agent configuration is a yaml file.

 ## Overriding the Effective User ID